-I have clients that are more established artists who are professional musicians, that will come and check in with me, specifically in the lead up to any high intensity singing opportunities like touring or a if they have a show that is important that they want to nail.
+I have clients that are more established artists who are professional musicians, that will come and check in with me, specifically in the lead up to any high-intensity singing opportunities like touring or if they have a show that is important that they want to nail.

 Usually established artists are doing everything right on stage.
 The technique is rock solid and it’s sometimes a reminder to set up support off stage.

-We also like to review the techniques as well but generally it’s more about checking in with the fundamentals of vocal health & wellbeing.
+We also like to review the techniques as well.
+Generally, it’s more about checking in with the fundamentals of vocal health and wellbeing.

 Wherever you’re at, whether you’re an emerging artist or a more established artist you can get what you need.

 I have a very clear curriculum outlining all of the options.
-As vocal coach but also for artist development if you’re ready to do more work on your artist identity.
+As a vocal coach but also for artist development if you’re ready to do more work on your artist identity & making music your focus.

-Topics such as crafting your signature sound, how you represent your music visually via social platforms and any of the business practices that come along with being a professional musician.
+Topics such as crafting your artist identity, how you represent and market your music visually via social platforms.
+As well as any of the business practices that come along with being a professional musician.

 If you’ve got any questions you can always email me firstname.lastname@example.org

 If you are interested in vocal coaching with me, book a free intro chat so we can chat about what your vocal goals are and how I can help you.

 I look forward to hearing from you real soon!